Recent news: I was Highly Commended for Outstanding Teaching by the University of York Management School in May 2013.

 My syllabi are aimed at integrating studentsí impressions of life with challenging theoretical material, using video and Internet resources as well as exploration of the city as laboratory to bring concepts to life.
 My students share their insights and expertise, drawing on their own interests in crafting research questions that speak to their own concerns and challenges.

-Reflecting my own research interests, organisational theory and ethnography feature prominently in my syllabi, which highlight the work of scholars such as Madeleine Bunting, Arlie Hochschild, Gideon Kunda, Andrew Ross and Janette Webb.
+Reflecting my own research interests, organisational theory and ethnography feature prominently in my syllabi, which highlight the work of scholars such as Arlie Hochschild, Mitch Duneier, Gideon Kunda, Andrew Ross and Jane Jacobs.
 My students often also engage in close reading of classical works by writers such as Marx, Engels, de Beauvoir and Du Bois.

-The pedagogical strategies I adopt are informed by over a decade of classroom teaching and professional experience at Hampshire College, LaGuardia Community College (City University of New York) and The York Management School (University of York).
+The pedagogical strategies I adopt are informed by over a decade of classroom teaching and professional experience at Hampshire College, LaGuardia Community College (City University of New York), The York Management School (University of York), Newcastle University and Northumbria University.
 At undergraduate level, I am experienced in teaching general and urban sociology, qualitative methods, change management and web/graphic design.
-I have also taught at the MRES level and have recently begun PhD supervision.
+I have also taught at the MRES level and supervised Masters dissertations.

 My experience in the field of instructional technology and pedagogy includes coordinating award-winning professional development seminars for the LaGuardia Center for Teaching and Learning and two years as a Writing Fellow in CUNY's Writing in the Disciplines program.
 This background gives me an appreciation of appropriate strategies for the use of technology and writing in a learning context.